Homogeneity of infinite dimensional anti-Kaehler isoparametric submanifolds II: Introduction

 {\sl Let $M$ be a full irreducible anti-Kaehler isoparametric $C^{\omega}$-submanifold with $J$-diagona- lizable shape operators of codimension greater than one in an infinite dimensional anti-Kaehler space.
-Then $M$ is homogeneous.}
+Then $M$ is extrinsically homogeneous.}

 Let $I_h(V)$ be the group of all holomorphic isometries of an infinite dimensional anti-Kaehler space $V$ and set $H:=\{F\in I_h(V)\,\vert\,F(M)=M\}$.
-The homogeneity of $M$ in the above result means $Hx=M$ ($x\in M$).
-Let $I_h^b(V)$ be the subgroup of $I_h(V)$ of all holomorphic isometries whose associated holomorphic Killing fields are defined on the whole of $V$.
+The extrinsic homogeneity of $M$ in the above result means $Hx=M$ ($x\in M$).
+Let $I_h^b(V)$ be the subgroup of $I_h(V)$ generated by one-parameter transformation groups induced by holomorphic Killing vector fields defined entirely on $V$.
 Note that $I_h^b(V)$ is a Banach Lie group.
 Set $H_b:=H\cap I_h^b(V)$, which is a Banach Lie subgroup of $I_h^b(V)$.
-In this paper, we prove the following homogeneity theorem similar to the result in [GH].
+In this paper, we prove the following extrinsic homogeneity theorem similar to the result of [GH].

 {\bf Theorem A.} {\sl Let $M$ be a full irreducible anti-Kaehler isoparametric $C^{\omega}$-submanifold with $J$-diagonalizable shape operators of codimension greater than one in the infinite dimensional anti-Kaehler space $V$.
 Then $M=H_bx$ holds for any $x\in M$.}